 Rockefeller Wildlife Refuge

-Rockefeller Wildlife Refuge is nationally and internationally known for its pioneering wildlife, fisheries, and wetlands research.
+Rockefeller Wildlife Refuge is nationally and internationally known for its pioneering wildlife, fisheries, and wetlands research [link to new research page].
 Since 1955, research staff and collaborators have published more than 350 research articles in peer-reviewed journals.
 Specific research topics vary but all generally focus on better understanding coastal wildlife (game and non-game species), fisheries, and marshlands.
 Information gained from these studies allows local, state, and regional authorities to better manage for individual species, communities, and habitats.

 Some mineral development is also allowed on the refuge.
 Negative environmental impacts of mineral development have been kept to a minimum thanks to a cooperative relationship between wildlife managers and mineral production companies, and revenues generated from mineral leases help fund wildlife management on the refuge.